prafra/jupyter-book-TAILOR-D3.2/_sources/Diversity_Non-Discrimination_and_Fairness/Diversity_Non-Discrimination_and_Fairness.md

-# Fairness, Equity, and Justice by Design --> Diversity, Non-Discrimination, and Fairness
+# Diversity, Non-Discrimination, and Fairness

 ## In brief